camunda/camunda-bpm-examples/deployment/spring-servlet-pa-jboss/README.md

 # Spring Servlet Process Application (using JBoss AS 7)

-This example demonstrates how to deploy a spring powered webapplication which
+This example demonstrates how to deploy a spring powered web application which

-  * includes a @ProcessApplication class and some BPMN 2.0 processes
+  * Includes a @ProcessApplication class and some BPMN 2.0 processes
-  * starts a Spring Webapplication context
+  * Starts a Spring Web application context
-  * uses a shared container managed process engine and Spring Beans as expression and delegate expression in the processes
+  * Uses a shared container managed process engine and Spring Beans as expression and delegate expression in the processes

 ## Why is this example interesting?

-This example shows how to combine a @ProcessApplication class, a processes.xml and a spring applicationContext into a fully fledged process application with all it's advantages, including a managed container shared process engine paired with the power of spring beans inside your processes.
+This example shows how to combine a @ProcessApplication class, a processes.xml and a spring applicationContext into a fully fledged process application with all its advantages, including a managed container shared process engine paired with the power of spring beans inside your processes.

 ## Show me the important parts!

-We create a process application class which extends the ServletProcessApplication and annotate it with @ProcessApplication, so the camunda bpm platform can pick it up and register the process application without any further actions:
+We create a process application class which extends the ServletProcessApplication and annotate it with @ProcessApplication, so the camunda BPM platform can pick it up and register the process application without any further action:

     @ProcessApplication
     public class SpringServletProcessApplication extends ServletProcessApplication {